 The standard budget for all students includes the estimated cost of tuition, mandatory fees, disability insurance (based on average class age), and estimated expenses of room & board, transportation, books & supplies, and personal expenses.
 A universal transcript fee will appear on your Autumn quarter bill unless you have completed coursework at the University of Chicago before your admission to Pritzker School of Medicine.
 Additionally, you may elect to participate in the University Student Health Insurance Program (U-SHIP) if a parent or your spouse does not currently cover you, or you hold private coverage.

-Tuition and fees are set on an annual basis.
-Tuition generally increases at approximately 3% - 4% annually.
-The cost of attendance for 2019-2020 is listed below.
+Tuition and fees are set on an annual basis and will be finalized for 2021-22 in spring 2021.
+Tuition generally increases at approximately 2%–4% annually.
+The cost of attendance for 2020-2021 is listed below.